-How to Update to VDI 3.1 (VirtualBox and vCenter Virtualization Platforms)
+How to Update to VDI 3.1.1 (VirtualBox and vCenter Virtualization Platforms)

-When updating from VDI 3 to VDI 3.1, it will necessary to perform some tasks on the virtualization platform.
-VDI installations with a VirtualBox virtualization platform will require a newer version of VirtualBox to be to use the new features in VDI 3.1, and the corresponding Guest Additions will need to be installed on the VirtualBox virtual machines.
-VMware vCenter virtualization platforms will not require updating since the VDI 3.1 supports all the versions of vCenter and ESX Server as in VDI 3.
+When updating from VDI 3 or VDI 3.1 to VDI 3.1.1, it will necessary to perform some tasks on the virtualization platform.
+VDI 3 installations with a VirtualBox virtualization platform will require a newer version of VirtualBox to use the new features in VDI 3.1.1, and the corresponding Guest Additions will need to be installed on the VirtualBox virtual machines.
+VMware vCenter virtualization platforms will not require updating since VDI 3.1.1 supports all the versions of vCenter and ESX Server as in VDI 3 and VDI 3.1.

 The VDI Core hosts should be updated before the virtualization platform.
-If you have not already updated the VDI Core hosts, refer to the About Updating to VDI 3.1 page for more details.
+If you have not already updated the VDI Core hosts, refer to the About Updating to VDI 3.1.1 page for more details.